jennifermulroy/14-Deep-Learning-crypto/README.md

 3. [Evaluate the performance of the model](#Evaluate-the-performance-of-the-model)

-## Prepare the date for training and testing
+## Prepare the data for training and testing

 Libraries `numpy` and `tensorflow` were first imported; `Tensorflow` is a computational framework for building machine learning models.